 - Trust your instincts after a first session.

 Seeking therapy is a proactive investment in something you value.
+For more on therapy options and what to expect, see couples therapy basics.

 Q: What if my partner refuses to talk?